 Clicking the filter addition icon sets up a filter using the value in the clicked cell.

 (b) Filter operation

-When a filter is set up, an icon indicating the filter is displayed.
+When a filter is set up, the set filter is displayed in the upper section of the window.

-Figure 6-25: Example of an icon that is displayed when a filter is set up
+Figure 6-25: Example of a set filter that is displayed when a filter is set up